juliagong/smartmirror/proposal.md

-Project Proposal
+**Project Proposal**

-* Project title: Smart Display
+* **Project title:** Smart Display
-* Team members: Evander Myles Deocariza, Julia Gong, Min Hyung (Dan) Kang
+* **Team members:** Evander Deocariza, Julia Gong, Min Hyung (Dan) Kang
-* Description Our team plans to create an interactive smart display (“mirror”) that utilizes a variety of environmental sensors to display information to the user.
+* **Description:** Our team plans to create an interactive smart display (“mirror”) that utilizes a variety of environmental sensors to display information to the user.
 A two-way mirror will be attached onto a computer monitor that, when idle, will function as a simple mirror.
 Once a person approaches, a motion proximity sensor will detect their presence and start displaying information.
 We hope to utilize multiple sensors from the sensor kit, starting from the motion sensor and temperature sensor.
-If time permits, we may add on a color sensor and ESP32 module for background color picking and pulling news or other information from webpages, respectively.
+If time permits, we may add on a color sensor and ESP-32 module for background color picking and pulling news or other information from webpages, respectively.
 We will also implement a battery-run clock, which will display the current time.
 Ideally, we hope to have time to build an interface with a digital rotary encoder that would allow users to interact with our display and switch between sensor information displays.

-Hardware required:
+**Hardware required:**
 * Monitor: we will utilize one from the lab
 * Sensor kit: a collection of sensors that we could integrate into the display
 * Two-way mirror / screen: we will attach it onto our monitor using clamps
 * Clamp to attach the mirror / screen
 * Color (RGB) detection sensor and ESP32 module (possibly, if time permits)

-Funds requested:
+**Funds requested:**

 | Category       | Full Name                            | Vendor | Price ($) |
 |----------------|--------------------------------------|--------|-----------|